An important part of the uni and job application process, writing a personal statement doesn't have to be as difficult as it seems.

 “My passion for Geography stems from my passion for colouring”.

-Passion; a word so overused on personal statements that it actually conveys the opposite.
+Passion is a word so overused in personal statements that it actually conveys the opposite.
 Be careful in your choice of vocabulary.
-Whilst it’s important to show your interest in studying a particular course, stay away from clichéd language that doesn’t sound sincere.
+While it’s important to show interest in studying a particular course, stay away from clichéd language that doesn’t sound sincere.

 “What is Neuroscience?
 I don’t know – and that’s why I want to study it at University”.